Multi-Directional Subspace Editing in Style-Space: Related Work

-\textbf{GAN Latent Space.} Given a pre-trained generator, GAN inversion is the process of inverting a given image into a latent vector that faithfully reconstructs the image using the generator.
-Most of the common methods either train an encoder\cite{tov2021designing, richardson2021encoding, pidhorskyi2020adversarial} from the image space into the latent space, or optimize the latent vector directly until it generates the desired image using back propagation\cite{lipton2017precise,abdal2019image2stylegan, abdal2020image2stylegan++}.
-Lately, new approaches that modify the generator's weight have become popular and achieve improved image reconstruction\cite{roich2021pivotal,alaluf2021hyperstyle}.
-Previous works show that the latent space of a pre-trained GAN model encodes image semantics in a meaningful structure, where latent codes of images with similar semantics are located close together within the latent space\cite{shen2020interfacegan}.
-In the context of human face generation, faces with shared semantics (\eg, young and blond guys) will have latent vectors close to each other.
-This observation is the fundamental idea behind image editing methods.
+\textbf{GAN Latent Space.} Given a pre-trained generator $\textbf{x}=G(\textbf{w})$, GAN inversion $\hat{\textbf{w}} = G^{-1}(\textbf{x})$ is the process of inverting a specified image $\textbf{x}$ into a latent vector $\hat{\textbf{w}}$ that faithfully reconstructs the image using the generator.
+In other words, $G(\hat{\textbf{w}}) \approx \textbf{x}$.
+Most of the common methods either train an encoder\cite{tov2021designing, richardson2021encoding, pidhorskyi2020adversarial} from the image space into the latent space or optimize the latent vector, using backpropagation, directly until it generates the desired image\cite{lipton2017precise,abdal2019image2stylegan, abdal2020image2stylegan++}.
+Recent approaches that modify the generator's weight have gained traction, resulting in enhanced image reconstruction\cite{roich2021pivotal,alaluf2021hyperstyle}.
+Previous works show that the latent space of a pre-trained GAN model encodes image semantics in a meaningful structure.
+Hence, latent codes corresponding to images with similar semantics tend to cluster closely in the latent space\cite{shen2020interfacegan}.
+For instance, within the domain of human face generation, faces sharing characteristics (\eg, being young and blond) will have nearby latent vectors.
+This foundational insight drives modern image editing techniques.